victordibia/peacasso/README.md

 ## Acknowledgement

 This work builds on the stable diffusion model and code is adapted from the HuggingFace [implementation](https://huggingface.co/blog/stable_diffusion).

-Please abide by the - [CreativeML Open RAIL-M](https://huggingface.co/spaces/CompVis/stable-diffusion-license) license associated with the stable diffusion model.
+Please note the - [CreativeML Open RAIL-M](https://huggingface.co/spaces/CompVis/stable-diffusion-license) license associated with the stable diffusion model.